mgpai22/ergo-synced-node/README.md

 The config file can be edited while the node is running
 - Edit as normal and save
-- `docker compose up --force-recreate -d`
+- `docker-compose up --force-recreate -d`

 Due to the node getting stuck on blocks, in the config there are now known peers set.
 The node will connect only to \
 peers that are synced and healthy.
 To refresh this peer list run `./updatePeerList.sh` in the respective directory.
+Then enter `docker-compose up --force-recreate -d` to start up the node.

 The node instance can be removed with `docker-compose down` this will NOT delete the blockchain \
 files.

 ## Roadmap